aws-samples/backup-outposts-servers-linux-instance/README.md

 ## Description

 This automation runbook creates an EBS-backed AMI in region storing the data of the instance store root volume of the Linux instance running on Outposts Server.
-The automation uses a helper instance in Region to replicate the partitioning and content of the mounted file systems from the instance store root volume to an EBS volume restored from a previous Backup (passing an AMI ID as input parameter).
-If no AMI ID is specified, the automation searches for any previous backup and it takes the most recent one created with this automation.
-If no backup is found (e.g. when doing the first backup), the automation uses the base AMI from which the instance was launched.
+The automation uses a helper instance in Region to replicate the partitioning and the data of the mounted FS from the instance store root volume to an EBS volume.
+By default this EBS volume is restored from the most recent Backup and users can specify the desired backup in the input parameters.
+If no backup is found with the default option (e.g. when doing the first backup), the EBS volume is created from the AMI from which the outpost server instance was launched.

 ## Prerequisites